tadams42/sokoenginepy/README.md

 #include <iostream>

-using sokoengine::game::BoardGraph;
+using sokoengine::BoardGraph;
-using sokoengine::game::Config;
+using sokoengine::Config;
-using sokoengine::game::Direction;
+using sokoengine::Direction;
-using sokoengine::game::Mover;
+using sokoengine::Mover;
-using sokoengine::game::Tessellation;
+using sokoengine::Tessellation;
-using sokoengine::io::Puzzle;
+using sokoengine::Puzzle;
 using std::string;

 int main() {